OfficeDev/office-js-docs-pr/docs/tutorials/migrate-vsto-to-office-add-in-shared-code-library-tutorial.md

 ---
 title: 'Tutorial: Share code between both a VSTO Add-in and an Office Add-in by using a shared code library'
-description: Tutorial on how to share code between a VSTO Add-in and an Office Add-in. ms.date: 02/02/2023 ms.prod: non-product-specific ms.localizationpriority: high
+description: Tutorial on how to share code between a VSTO Add-in and an Office Add-in. ms.date: 02/07/2023 ms.prod: non-product-specific ms.localizationpriority: high
 ---

 # Tutorial: Share code between both a VSTO Add-in and an Office Add-in with a shared code library

 Visual Studio Tools for Office (VSTO) Add-ins are great for extending Office to provide solutions for your business or others.
 They've been around for a long time and there are thousands of solutions built with VSTO.
 However, they only run on Office on Windows.
-You can't run VSTO Add-ins on Mac, online, or mobile platforms.
+You can't run VSTO Add-ins on Mac, on the web, or on mobile platforms.

 [!INCLUDE [new-outlook-vsto-com-support](../includes/new-outlook-vsto-com-support.md)]